Amit Taneja and Mable Millner

 Answering these questions requires introspection, understanding of history, and an ethic of care and empathy toward others.
 A “white trash” or “urban ghetto rapper” costume is not disconnected from stereotypes, history of blackface, or the lived experiences of some students, faculty and staff on our campus.
 Do we simply reflect the inequities in society for a cheap laugh, or do we push ourselves and use our gifts and graces to express our creativity, values and talents?
 The reflective questions we raise in this letter are part of the Jesuit discernment process, but know that ultimately the choice is yours.
 Let your imagination flow, and have a safe, fun and happy Halloween!

-Contributed by Amit Taneja, Associate Provost for Diversity, Equity & Inclusion, and Mable Millner, Associate Dean of Students for Diversity and Inclusion, and Director of the Office of Multicultural Education
+Contributed by Amit Taneja, (Past) Associate Provost for Diversity, Equity and Inclusion, and Mable Millner, (Past) Associate Dean of Students for Diversity and Inclusion, and Director of the Office of Multicultural Education